Network Dynamics-Based Framework for Understanding Deep Neural Networks

-To characterize the above effects, we rank the samples belonging to class \(k\) among all \(P\) samples according to their values in the projection sequence.
-Without loss of generality, we sort the sequence in descending order, i.e., samples with larger $h_i^{(2)}(\mu) \cdot \mathrm{sign}(W^{(3)}_{ki})$ values have higher ranks.
-We then compute the RPD of this class for the given neuron.
+To characterize the above effects, we rank the samples belonging to class $k$ among all $P$ samples according to their values in the projection sequence.
+Without loss of generality, we sort the sequence in descending order, i.e., samples with larger $h_i^{(2)}(\mu)\cdot \mathrm{sign}(W^{(3)}_{ki})$ values have higher ranks.
+The ranks occupied by samples belonging to class $k$ then form a set of rank positions, whose empirical distribution defines the RPD for the given neuron and class.
+Repeating this procedure for all output classes yields, for each hidden neuron, a collection of rank positions characterizing its overall contribution to classification.
 Applying the same methodology, we obtain RPDs for all neurons in the hidden layer.
-Since our primary interest lies in statistical behavior, we perform an ensemble average over all classes and neurons to produce a smooth RPD that characterizes the overall property of the layer.
-When needed, per-class RPDs within each hidden layer can also be examined individually.
-The RPD captures the collective alignment properties of weight vectors, as illustrated in Fig.~\ref{fig1}(c) and Fig.~\ref{fig1}(d).
+Since our primary interest lies in statistical behavior, we pool the rank statistics over all classes and neurons, yielding a smooth RPD that characterizes the overall property of the layer.
+When needed, class-resolved RPDs can be examined to diagnose category-specific deviations from the layer-averaged behavior.
+Importantly, the RPD is computed using the pre-activation local fields $h_i^{(2)}$; since commonly used activation functions are monotonic, they do not alter the relative ordering of samples and therefore do not affect the rank statistics.
+The RPD captures the collective alignment properties of weight vectors, as illustrated in Figs.~\ref{fig1}(c) and (d).